abundance25beyond/snap-prompt/README.md

-# SnapPrompt
+# SnapPrompt 💎

-SnapPrompt is a simple browser-based app that lets you type and save prompts on the fly.
-Built with HTML, CSS, and JavaScript.
-Hosted on GitHub Pages.

-## Live Demo

-[Click here to view the live site](https://yourusername.github.io/snap-prompt/) *(replace with your GitHub username)*
+A quick and glam prompt-saving UI for creative minds and prompt engineers.
+Built with sparkle and simplicity.

 ## Features

-- Type prompts in a box
+- ✍️ Write and save prompts to local storage
-- Save prompts instantly to a list
+- 💾 Display saved prompts in an organized list
+- 💎 Custom branding with uploadable logo (coming soon)
+- 📖 Built-in FAQ page

+## To Do
-- Clean and mobile-friendly UI
+- [ ] Logo upload from UI

----

-Made with ❤️ by ChatGPT & [Your Name]
+- [ ] PWA wrapper / mobile app
+- [ ] Export/import prompts